Water Heating Calculator

 This question may sound trivial, but is it really?
 Yes and no. Although it seems obvious to think of a kettle, stove, boiler, or another device, all of them are just tools that we use to change the temperature more easily.

 To heat water, you need to... well, add heat, which is one of the forms of energy.
-Doing so increases the average kinetic energy of the molecules and hence also the directly proportional temperature, as stated in the kinetic theory.
+Doing so increases the average kinetic energy of the molecules and hence also the directly proportional temperature, as stated in the.
 There are three types of heat transfer:

 - Conduction occurs when two objects are in contact.
 There's a certain heat flow from the hot object to the cooler via molecule agitation (collision of high-speed particles with the slower ones).
 Some substances are better conductors than others, so we're usually interested in material's thermal conductivity.
 An example of this type of transfer would be a pan on the stove or holding an ice cube in your hand.